Orange County Workers’ Compensation Attorney

 - Muscle strains from heavy lifting, bending or twisting

 Factory workers often do not have the proper training or safety gear to protect themselves from common injuries.
 Such workers (or their survivors) may have personal injury/wrongful death claims against the employer in these cases.
 Injured factory workers should always consult with an attorney before filing for workers’ compensation because they could be eligible for greater benefits through a PI claim than with a workers’ comp claim in Orange County.

 Injured workers should never be afraid to file workers’ compensation claims because of the fear of employer retaliation.
 California law has provisions in place to prevent employers from retaliating against employees who come forward with safety complaints, violations, or work-related injuries.
 It is against the law for your employer to terminate your job, demote you, cut your pay or hours, or take any other adverse employment action against you because of your workers’ compensation claim.

 If you believe you have a case of workers’ comp retaliation, our lawyers can help.
-We understand the elements an employee needs to bring these types of claim in Orange County.
-Our team can go up against major companies and corporations on your behalf, to get to the bottom of an alleged retaliation case and its affects on your life.
+We understand the elements an employee needs to bring these types of claims in Orange County.
+Our team can go up against major companies and corporations on your behalf, to get to the bottom of an alleged retaliation case and its effects on your life.
 You may be eligible for job reinstatement and compensation for your losses.
 Never take retaliation lying down.
 Retain an Anaheim worker’s compensation lawyer to defend your rights as a California worker.

 When you come to us with a serious injury after a work accident, our experienced legal team will listen to your story carefully, list your legal opportunities, and help you take a stand against negligent employers or other parties.
 Take the first step toward the compensation you deserve.
-Contact us online or call our Orange County law firm (949) 870-3800 for a free, no-obligation case evaluation.
+Contact us online or call our Orange County law firm at (949) 870-3800 for a free, no-obligation case evaluation.